grouparoo/www.grouparoo.com/README.md

 brew install vips
 ```

-If you find yourself needing to change the API endpoint that the webiste is using, you can use the `API_URL` environment variable, ie: `API_URL=http://localhost:8080`
+If you find yourself needing to change the API endpoint that the website is using, you can use the `API_URL` environment variable, ie: `API_URL=http://localhost:8080`

 ## To Test: